bramwalet/Subliminal.bundle/README.md

 - submod: common: be smarter about spaces in numbers (fixes 1 98 5 now)
 - submod: OCR: update english dictionary
 - submod: take code-shortcut when applying mods, decrease filesystem stress
+- core: correctly determine whether SZ is enabled for a library or not

 [older changes](CHANGELOG.md)